SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_lte_iot2_bg96/README.md

   | Module Power-Up   | GPIO_47 [P26]  | GPIO_11      | PWK             |
   | Module status     | GPIO_46 [P24]  | GPIO_10      | STA             |

+- Insert the SIM into the LTE IoT 2 Click.
+Ensure that the SIM is inserted properly.

+- You need to attach the GSM and GPS antenna to the proper connectors (CN1 is the GSM one, and CN2 is the GPS antenna).
+Place the GNSS antenna to be able detect GPS satellites.
+GSM service is also required in the area.

 ## Setup ##

 You can either create a project based on an example project or start with an empty example project.